Skills Tests – FAQ

 We hate spam as much as you do!
 View our Privacy Policy

 © ISV.Online is a brand of Ikiru People Ltd, a subsidiary of Dillistone Group Plc.
 All rights reserved.
 The group is a leading global provider of software and services that enable recruitment agencies and in-house recruiters to better manage their selection process and address the training needs of individuals.
-Across its brands – which include Voyager Software (recruitment software UK & Australia), Dillistone FileFinder executive search software, GatedTalent, the global database of the world’s leading executives, Talentis.Global - the next generation of recruitment software and also ISV.Online, provider of online pre-employment skills testing and training tools.
+Across its brands – which include Voyager Software (recruitment software UK & Australia), Dillistone FileFinder executive search software, GatedTalent, the global database of the world’s leading executives, offering an AI Job Interview Simulation service, Talentis.Global - the next generation of recruitment software and also ISV.Online, provider of online pre-employment skills testing and training tools.
 Dillistone Group serves thousands of clients worldwide.
 Ikiru People Ltd: Registration Number 02043300.
 Registered in England & Wales.